Endesa, since 1944

 In November there was a public tender offer for shares in Endesa by Enel Energy Europe.
 Enel Energy Europe, S.r.l. (currently Enel Iberoamérica, S.R.L.), which is wholly owned by Enel S.p.A. and the majority shareholder of Endesa (with a 92.063% interest), agreed to launch a public tender offer of part of the shares in Endesa owned by Enel Energy, to be offered to retail and qualified investors.

 The total number of shares included in the offer ultimately amounted to 232,070,000 shares, representing 21.92% of Endesa’s share capital, equivalent to €3,132,945,000.
 Enel’s interest in Endesa now amounts to 70.14%.

 Endesa’s chairman, Borja Prado, took office as President of the Endesa Foundation in 2015.

-In July, the company acquired 60% of Enel Green Power, the fourth largest operator in the Spanish renewables industry, in which Endesa already held a 40% interest.
+In July 2016, we acquired 60% of Enel Green Power, the fourth-largest operator in the Spanish renewable energies sector, of which we already owned 40%.

 Throughout 2016, we continued to commit to sustainable mobility and we implemented an ultra-fast charging point for electric buses in Barcelona with TMB and we inaugurated the largest public gasinera in France at the end of the year.